BerkCakir/MeetingReservationApp/README.md

 ![image](https://user-images.githubusercontent.com/37144967/137600249-3c7f330b-585d-4257-ad5c-2709790e659d.png)

-2.3) Hit room reservation button, then search a time interval which is not working time for Berlin(this data is located in Location table in ReservationDB)
+2.3) Hit room reservation button, then search a time interval which is not working time for Berlin(this data is located in Location table in ReservationDB) (Below image shows a valid hour for location, because hour-minute scroll to default values after postback, this is a minor bug)

 ![image](https://user-images.githubusercontent.com/37144967/137600263-d09d6325-e391-472a-a7e3-db2a75c0183c.png)

 2.4) Change time to 12:00, 13:00 and search, you’ll see Rooms in Berlin Office: